ariakit/ariakit/docs/theming.md

-ReaKit components have very few styles.
+Reakit components have very few styles.
 Most of them, actually, don't apply any style.
 This makes it easier for building UIs from scratch.

 But if you don't want to style everything by yourself, you can also install a theme package, like `reakit-theme-default`, and pass it to [Provider](../packages/reakit/src/Provider/Provider.md):